Trump Campaign Has Reportedly Spent $100K In Donor Money On Legal Fees To Firm Representing Jared Kushner

-Donald Trump’s 2020 presidential campaign has reportedly spent $100,000 in legal fees to a law firm representing Jared Kushner, Trump’s son-in-law who earned more than $1.7 million last year and has an estimated net worth of $300 million.
+Donald Trump’s 2020 presidential campaign has reportedly spent $100,000 in legal fees to a law firm representing Jared Kushner, Trump’s son-in-law, who earned more than $1.7 million last year and has an estimated net worth of $300 million.

 The legal fees showed up on the Trump campaign’s latest financial disclosures, ABC News reported.
 Kushner has needed legal guidance as he was pulled into the investigations regarding Russian interference in the 2016 presidential elections.

-A spokesman for Kushner’s attorney Abbe Lowell said the legal fees were only related to issues that arose from Kushner’s work on the campaign.
+A spokesman for Kushner’s attorney, Abbe Lowell, said the legal fees were only related to issues that arose from Kushner’s work on the campaign.

 “This legal work was performed on behalf of the Trump campaign to assist them in defending against a baseless and political case brought by the DNC,” Peter Mirijanian said in a statement.
 “All campaigns and business cover the legal expenses of people working for them when sued.
 Mr. Kushner has personally paid all of his separate legal fees to date.”